DoTheEvo/selfhosted-apps-docker/README.md

 ### Caddy

-When making changes to Caddyfile, the config needs to be reloaded afterwards.
+When making changes to `Caddyfile`, the config needs to be reloaded afterwards.

 On the docker host:<br>
 `docker exec -w /etc/caddy caddy caddy reload`